MAGAZINE · INTERVIEW

 Robert Couturier

-Photography: Peter Ross
+Photo by Peter Ross

-I have always been fascinated by houses architecturally and decoratively and I have always been studying all various styles from all places in the world, it became natural to go on studying architecture and interior design.
-I started working in the late 70’s for friends in Paris and it became quite clear that working in the US was a very logical move.
+I have always been fascinated by houses architecturally and decoratively, and I have always been studying all various styles from all places in the world, it became natural to go on studying architecture and interior design.
+I started working in the late 70’s for friends in Paris, and it became quite clear that working in the US was a very logical move.

-2. Has there been a defining moment in your career ?
+Do you think there has been a defining moment in your career?

-There have been collections of moments but not one single one that defined my career.
+There have been collections of moments, but not one single one that defined my career.
 I have always approached design and decoration in quite a scholarly fashion and probably somewhat too intellectually.

-3. What is your favorite type of client/project ?
+What is your favorite type of client/project?

 My favorite type of clients are those I love and who have very definite ideas about the way they want to live and what they choose to surround themselves with.
 There is nothing I hate more than carte blanche because nobody is that indifferent to their surroundings.

 The depth of trust and collaboration between clients and designers.
-Nothing happens in a void and the client is the inspiration!
+Nothing happens in a void, and the client is the inspiration!

-5. What is the most challenging aspect of your work ?
+What is the most challenging aspect of your work?

 Pragmatic and managing of the projects; somebody said to a famous designer one day:

-“But you have such a fascinating creative job!”
+“But you have such a fascinating, creative job!”

 To which the designer answered:

-“Pleasure and creation are 5% of the job the other 95 % are solving problems…”
+“Pleasure and creation are 5% of the job, the other 95 % are solving problems…”

-Forget everything creative you have learned at school it’s completely pointless and only remember the boring lessons; like mathematics, geometry and organization; that’s what you’ll need on a daily basis!
+Forget everything creative you have learned at school; it’s completely pointless, and only remember the boring lessons, like mathematics, geometry, and organization; that’s what you’ll need on a daily basis!

-9. Could you describe a typical day of your work ?
+Could you describe a typical day of your work?

-Not sure there is any typical day at work… there is always an element of surprise on any one day.
+Not sure there is any typical day at work… There is always an element of surprise on any one day.

-Again it depends on absolutely everything; the particulars of each job dictate what I am going to use.
+Again, it depends on absolutely everything; the particulars of each job dictate what I am going to use.

-11. What artists/creatives have influenced you ?
+What artists/creatives have influenced you?

-12. What contemporary designers do you appreciate ?
+What contemporary designers do you appreciate?

 Too many to name!

-13. If you had to summarize your creations in one word or sentence, what would it be ?
+If you had to summarize your creations in one word or sentence, what would it be?

-Fantasy, humor and rigor.
+Fantasy, humor, and rigor.

-14. Do you have any books/programs/podcasts to recommend to our readers?
+Are there any books/podcasts you would like to recommend to our readers?

 You have to be a voracious reader in our business.
 One should not limit oneself to any one thing!